osxmidi/LinVst/Make-Guide/README.md

 Remove -DVESTIGE from the makefiles to use the VST2 SDK (by default the VST2 SDK is not required).

-If using the VST2 SDK then the plugininterfaces folder contained within the VST2_SDK folder, needs to be placed in the LinVst files folder.
+If using the VST2 SDK then the plugininterfaces folder needs to be placed inside the LinVst main source folder.

 Wine libwine development files.